Find Your Tour

 • Extra accommodation, meals, and transportation in case of early return, delayed departure, or other circumstances beyond the control of the trekking company.

-• Personal expenses such as snacks, beverages, hot showers, internet, charging electronic devices, etc.
+• Personal expenses beverages, hot showers, internet, charging

 • Tips for guides, porters, and other staff.